 Kick Publishing Company boasts being the third Black American LGBT media company created in the country.
 The company proved to be a vital source of information, awareness, and an organizing tool at a critical time whit the crisis of the HIV/AIDS pandemic and its impact on the gay and lesbian community.
 Kick Magazine by virtue of gaining national distribution placed Detroit’s LGBT community on the international map and gave credence to the vision and the goals of the company.

-This gave birth to the celebration “Hotter than July” which was the world’s second oldest “Black Pride” celebration.
+“Hotter than July” which was the world’s second oldest “Black Pride” celebration.
 Its inception was in 1995, and it has since evolved into a social justice rally that captured and articulated culture, spirituality, and education in its programming.

-In 2003 KICK – The Agency for LGBT African Americans emerged as a Michigan Non-Profit Organization, and was housed in a small secured a rental facility and its purpose was to provide programs and provide safe space for members of the LGBT community.
+KICK – The Agency for LGBT African Americans emerged as a Michigan Non-Profit Organization, and was housed in a small secured a rental facility and its purpose was to provide programs and provide safe space for members of the LGBT community.

 In 2015, KICK became LGBT Detroit, and after doing much introspection it was decide that in order to facilitate growth and change we have to be able to create the change and lead the city of Detroit into an environment of hope and challenge the status quo on the miseducation and misconception of the LGBT community, and becoming a force or strength and unity.